Testing enetcache

 Removing network local_default

-an ad-hoc TYPO3 instance to verify this extension can perform its job.
+an ad-hoc TYPO3 instance to verify that this extension can perform its job.
 If something goes wrong, screenshots

-of the failed run can be found in .Build/
+of the failed run can be found in .Build/.

 Github Actions